rybla/riib11.github.io/_posts/2021-11-7-overloading-in-haskell.md

-(Of course, this can be disabled via the language extensions `FlexibleInstances` and `FlexibleContexts`, but it turns out this just makes typeclass constraint resolution fair for our purposes.)
+(Of course, this can be disabled via the language extensions `FlexibleInstances` and `FlexibleContexts`, but it turns out this just makes typeclass constraint resolution fail for our purposes.)

 In this way, typeclasses don't provide fully-general overloading capability where the different overload modes can have arbitrarily different types (e.g.